Updated: Jul 19

+Figure out what you really want to do in your life.
 If your desire to resign is driven by wanting to travel, taking up more volunteering activities or spending more time with family for medical emergencies or otherwise, taking a year off work can be a great way to recharge without going for an altogether new career.
 You can also use this opportunity to prepare for a new career by taking up training or shadow work opportunities at companies in the line of work that you are contemplating as your new career.
 This is the best option for you, provided your organisation has this policy and you are eligible for it, especially if you are not confident about your choice.

 Other cases where taking a year off will work out better for you are:

 Needing to recharge: If your job requires large amounts of energy or brainpower, you might take a year off to rest and reexamine your abilities

 Looking for opportunities to volunteer: You might take a year off work if you want to volunteer or give back to the community you live in or those in need

 Improving yourself: Taking a year off work allows you to devote time to improving yourself in whatever way you desire, such as developing your skills or enhancing your health.

 You will do well to keep in mind that a year off will be expensive and, without careful planning for the gap year, you could lose your pace, study skills and focus.
 Many of the subsequent points of this six-step process will also be applicable for the gap year, with an additional cushion for you to fall back upon if things don’t work out as per plan.

 5. Make a list of what you will have vs what you will leave